 Examples of such shared habitats are the St Lawrence River, Lake Wabigoon, Leech Lake, and Eagle Lake.
 Here, strong and large populations of both pike and musky can be observed and anglers catch massive specimens of both species in these waters.

 Hence, coexistence does not seem to be an issue for these two predators, maybe also because it occurs mainly in larger lake or river systems with enough prey fish to sustain both populations.

-Two reasons why many waters do not contain both pike and musky have instead to do with the size and temperature of a water.
+Two reasons why many waters do not contain both pike and musky have instead to do with both size and temperature.

 How Do You Catch Pike and Musky?